nataliawcislo/scanner/README.md

 3. **Open the project in Xcode and run it on a simulator or device.**

-4. **Ensure you have set up any necessary configurations for OCR functionality.** (You might need to integrate an OCR library or API, such as Apple's Vision framework or a third-party service.)
+4. **This project uses the Vision framework for OCR functionality.** Ensure you have the necessary permissions and configurations set up to use Vision's text recognition features.